ovity/octotree/README.md

 Alternatively, you can manually enter or update the token by following these steps:

 * Navigate to any GitHub repository
-* Open the Chrome (or Safari, Firefox) developer console
+* Open the developer console of your browser
 * Execute the following line:
 ```javascript
 localStorage.setItem('octotree.github_access_token', 'REPLACE WITH TOKEN')